 This laboratory is used for research activities in the area of physical ergonomics, safety, and occupational biomechanics.
-Research in this lab involves the investigation of workplace injury mechanisms, human capacity, and physical performance along with the development and evaluation of ergonomic controls and interventions.
-In addition, students utilize the laboratory equipment to identify and assess the physical risks of work environments.
-This laboratory is equipped with a 3D motion capture system, a full body dynamometer system, EMG measurement equipment, a force platform, and data collection and analysis software.
+Research in this lab involves the investigation of workplace injury mechanisms, human capacity, and physical performance along with the development and evaluation of ergonomic assessment methods, controls and interventions.
+Students utilize the laboratory equipment to simulate work conditions and to identify and assess the physical risks of work environments.
 For more information contact Dr. Lora Cavuoto.

-The Social Optimization Laboratory supports research efforts in social network analysis and inference, behavior modeling and optimization, and mining of large social network datasets.
-For more information contact Dr. Alex Nikolaev or see http://www.nikolaev-sollab.com.
+The Social Optimization Laboratory supports research efforts in social network analysis, social influence, social behavior modeling, crowdsourcing, collaborative learning, and more broadly, inference and mining of large social media, transportation system and healthcare data.
+For more information, contact Dr. Alex Nikolaev.

 The Industrial and Systems Engineering department owns and operates a Dell PE high-performance computing cluster, composed of 12 shared-memory computer nodes, each having a 12-core Intel Xeon E5-2620 v3 2.4GHz processor, 128 GB of RAM, and QDR Infiniband.
 The cluster is currently hosted and maintained by the University at Buffalo’s Center for Computational Research (CCR) and is used to support the research endeavors of the ISE students and faculty members, serving as a useful computational platform for testing complex algorithms and processing large amounts of data.
-For more information contact Dr. Jose Walteros, Dr. Jee Eun Kang, or Dr. Sara Behdad.
+For more information contact Dr. Jose Walteros, or Dr. Jee Eun Kang.